thegooddocsproject/templates/logging/about-logging.md

 ### About the "Logging example" Section

-It can be extremely frustrating to get a call late at night when you're trying to debug a problem, if you don't provide an example of how to interpret a logfile.
+Not having good log file examples can make it hard to debug a problem when you are on-call.

-If you can describe what you will see in the log file, it will be immensely helpful to the person trying to fix a critical issue at 2 am in the morning.
+Proper description of the content in a log file can make it easier for the person on-call to solve the problem.

 ### About the "Log properties" Section